 Which devices can I connect to the wireless network?

-To enable DHCP (Dynamic Host Configuration Protocol) for obtaining IP configuration information
+DHCP (Dynamic Host Configuration Protocol) enabled, for obtaining IP configuration information

-- An operating system and drivers that support:
+- An operating system and wireless drivers that support:

-- 802.1x authentication (also commonly listed as WPA-Enterprise or WPA2-Enterprise)
+- 802.1x authentication (also commonly called WPA-Enterprise or WPA2-Enterprise)

 - WPA2-AES (preferred) or WPA-TKIP